-This bowl is pretty versatile – see the recipe notes below with suggestions for other veggies – roasted sweet potatoes would be delicious here, as would pico de gallo or really whatever you like on your burrito bowl!
+This bowl is pretty versatile – see the recipe notes below with suggestions for other veggies – roasted sweet potatoes would be delicious here, as would pico de gallo, this creamy chipotle sauce, or really whatever you like on your burrito bowl!

 Also – don’t forget that tomorrow is the last day to enter our Vitamix giveaway!
 It’ll make your green chile cashew cream that much creamier.

 - 2 large leeks, white and light green parts, rinsed well & sliced